Skip to Content

 2. Gain realistic, scenario-based clinical practice in WCTC’s high-tech Human Patient Simulator (HPS) Lab along with developing a variety of hands-on skills in the Nursing Skills Lab.

-3. Nursing Bridge Programs: We offer accelerated tracks for Licensed Practical Nurses and Paramedics to earn this degree.
+3. An accelerated track is available for Licensed Practical Nurses to earn this degree.

 Accreditation